-Prilosec. is a heartburn drug studies have linked to higher rates of chronic kidney disease, nephritis, stomach cancer, and more.
+Prilosec is a heartburn drug of which studies have linked to higher rates of chronic kidney disease, nephritis, stomach cancer, and more.

 Need a Texas Prilosec Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with kidney failure, renal disease, or nephritis, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.